-I reposting this writing this morning because it is Mother’s Day and I want to celebrate again the Froster Moms, Adoptive Moms and all the Moms of the world today.
+I am reposting this writing this morning because it will soon be Mother’s Day and I want to celebrate again the Foster Moms, Adoptive Moms and all the Moms of the world today.

-This year my granddaughter lives with my son and daughter-in-law.
+My granddaughter has been adopted bymy son and daughter-in-law.
 And I want to dedicate this blog to my daughter-in-law and all the other mothers in the world who love with their whole hearts a child who has come to them another way.

 These women are true heroes.
 They open their hearts and give much needed love and guidance to a child who they did not carry under their hearts.
 These wonderful women don’t shrink from giving this love and taking on all the hard work of raising a child while living with the possibility that the child may end up being taken away from them.
 To paraphrase Brian Andreas – they wake up every morning and love the child all over again.
 And getting up every morning and loving all over again is really the definitive explanation of what a mother does.
 She slays the dragon of the everyday hard work of raising a child and wakes up every morning and loves the child all over again.